Employing Namespaces in TypeScript to encapsulate your data

 You can compare these with the preprocessor directives used in C and C++ language such as #include "stdio.h".
 These must appear at the top of the file to attain special meaning.
 Since these directives are just comments, their job only exists at the compile-time.

-The path attribute of this reference directive points to another TypeScript file to create a dependency.
-This is kinda similar to importing b.ts using import statement but without having to mention the import members.
+The path attribute of this reference directive points to another TypeScript file and creates a dependency.
+This is similar to importing b.ts, but without listing imported members.

 When a reference of another TypeScript file is given using the reference directive, TypeScript automatically includes that files in the compilation process much like the import statement.
 All the global values of that file become available in the file where it was referenced.